 We are set to have a great term and have some really exciting things planned and lots of new things to learn about.
 As always it is important that we work in partnership to ensure the very best for your children.
 If you have any queries or need some support, please do not hesitate speak to me at the end of the day, phone or arrange an appointment.

 Don't forget to follow @elmtreeGSP if you are on X (Twitter) for regular updates.

 In English, the children will use a variety of different stimulus throughout the term to engage and inspire the children’s writing.
-The children will begin the year looking at our whole school Together We Learn and Grow topic - Bewilderwood.
-We will then look at the book, When The Giant Stirred and cover a range of writing such as a setting description, stories and poetry.
+The children will begin the term looking at the book The Lion & The Unicorn and cover a range of writing such as a setting description, historical stories, letters and poetry.
 Children will also focus on spelling, punctuation and grammar.

 Elm Tree class should be using TTRockstars and NumBots regularly at home to help with their recall of times tables and basic skills.
 Login details for these websites can eb found at the front of your child's planner.
 Please encourage your child to do this as it will make such a difference!